English coffeehouses in the 17th and 18th centuries: Print news culture

-Richard Steele and Joseph Addison's news publications, The Spectator and the Tatler, were considered the most influential venue of print news that circulated in English coffeehouses.
-These journals were likely the most widely distributed sources of news and gossip within coffeehouses throughout the early half of the 18th century.
-Addison and Steele explicitly worked to reform the manners and morals of English society, accomplished through a veiled anecdotal critique of English society.
-As these anecdotal stories held underlying, rather than explicit, social critiques, "readers were persuaded, not coerced, into freely electing these standards of taste and behaviour as their own."
-Addison and Steele relied on coffeehouses for their source of news and gossip as well as their clientele, and then spread their news culture back into the coffeehouses as they relied on coffeehouses for their distribution.
-According to Bramah, the good standing of the press during the days in which Addison and Steele distributed The Tatler and The Spectator in English coffeehouses can be directly attributed to the popularity of the coffeehouse.
+Richard Steele and Joseph Addison's publications, the Spectator and the Tatler, were considered the most influential suppliers of print news and the most widely distributed sources of news and gossip within coffeehouses throughout the first half of the 18th century.
+Addison and Steele worked to reform the manners and morals of English society through a critique that was not zealous but congenial; thus "readers [were] persuaded, not coerced, into freely electing these standards of taste and behavior as their own".
+Addison and Steele relied on coffeehouses for their sources of news and gossip as well as their clientele, and then spread their news back into the coffeehouses.
+Edward Bramah attributes the good standing of the press during the days in which Addison and Steele distributed The Tatler and The Spectator in English coffeehouses to the popularity of the coffeehouse.

 The Enlightenment

-There is contention among historians as to the extent to which English coffeehouses contributed to the public sphere of the age of Enlightenment.
-There is no simple and uniform way to describe the Age of Enlightenment; however, historians generally agree that during this period, reason became a substitute for other forms of authority that had previously governed human action, such as religion, superstition, or customs of arbitrary authority.
-In his analysis of the Enlightenment, Jürgen Habermas argues that the age of Enlightenment had seen the creation of a bourgeois public sphere for the discussion and transformations of opinions.
-According to Habermas, this 'public realm' "is a space where men could escape from their roles as subjects, and gain autonomy in the exercise and exchange of their own opinions and ideas."
-Consequently, there is also no simple and uniform 'public sphere', as it can encompass different spheres within, such as an intellectual of political public sphere of the age of Enlightenment.
+Historians disagree over the extent to which English coffeehouses contributed to the public sphere of the Age of Enlightenment.
+There is no simple and uniform way to describe this "age"; however, historians generally agree that during it, reason supplanted other forms of authority that had previously governed human action, such as religion, superstition, or customs of arbitrary authority.
+In his analysis of the Enlightenment, Jürgen Habermas argues that the period saw the creation of a bourgeois public sphere for the discussion and transformation of opinions.
+This "public realm", according to Habermas, "is a space where men could escape from their roles as subjects, and gain autonomy in the exercise and exchange of their own opinions and ideas".
+Consequently, there is also no simple and uniform "public sphere", as the "public realm" can encompass different spheres, such as an intellectual or political public sphere of the Age of Enlightenment.